Santroller/Santroller/wiring_guides/guitar.md

   6. Tilt your guitar up a little bit and then hit `Next`.
 Values below this position will be zeroed.
   </details>
   <details>
-    <summary>ADXL345 based Tilt</summary>
+     <summary>ADXL345 or MPU-6050 or LIS3DH based Tilt</summary>

    1. Click on `Add setting`
    2. Add an `Accelerometer`
-  5. For the Pi Pico, set the SDA and SCL pins that you have used.
+   3. For the Pi Pico, set the SDA and SCL pins that you have used.
+   4. Set the `Accelerometer Type` for your given sensor
-  6. Hit save.
+   5. Hit save.
-  4. Click on Tilt, and make sure the `Input Type` is set to `Accelerometer Input`.
+   6. Click on Tilt, and make sure the `Input Type` is set to `Accelerometer Input`.
    7. Click on `Calibrate`
    8. Hold your guitar in its resting position, and then hit `Next`
    9. Tilt the guitar up, and then hit `Next`
    10. Tilt your guitar up a little bit and then hit `Next`.
 Values below this position will be zeroed.
 With the adxl, you can increase the deadzone to help counteract strumming or shaking activating tilt.
    11. Adjust the `Low Pass Filter`.
 This value controls how new value from the ADXL are filtered, a value closer to 0 will result in a sensor that won't respond to a shake or strumming, but if you decrease it too much the sensor will have a decreased responsiveness.
 If you set it closer to 1, then the sensor will be very responsive but it will also pick up any tiny vibrations as well.
 From testing a value of 0.05 seemed like a good place to start.
   </details>

   <details>